OlssonDev/Adventure/README.md

 # Adventure
 Adventure was a passion project of mine to make an advanced quest editor in Unreal Engine, using my custom Blueprint graph.
-It was also used on [Outpost: Glacier](https://twitter.com/OutpostGlacier).
+It was also used on [Outpost: Glacier](https://twitter.com/OutpostGlacier) to make quests.

 It can create branching quests very easily with many different conditions.
 It also supports multiplayer out-of-the-box.